MGMT5615 Selected Topics in Management

 - Unit rules

-- ACCT5602 Accounting or MGMT5501 Organisational Behaviour; and enrolment in the Master of Business Administration (coursework) or the Master of Business Administration (coursework and dissertation); or approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.
+- ACCT5602 Accounting or MGMT5501 Organisational Behaviour and completion of at least 24 points in the Master of Business Administration (coursework) or the Master of Business Administration (coursework and dissertation); or approval from the Faculty of Business only, which will be determined with regard to relevant documented professional work experience.

 - Contact hours